Prestige TV meets vertical storytelling

 There's a persistent myth in Hollywood that shorter content means shallower content.
 That vertical series are somehow lesser because they run 90 seconds instead of 50 minutes.
 Love Story demolishes this argument from the other direction.

 The show's most powerful moments aren't the long, sweeping sequences.
 They're the compressed ones.
-Carolyn asking her nail technician to switch from red to neutral — a 30-second scene that communicates an entire character arc of lost autonomy.
+Carolyn asking her nail technician to switch from red to neutral, a 30-second scene that communicates an entire character arc of lost autonomy.
 John failing the bar exam for the second time, conveyed in a single reaction shot.
 Jacqueline Kennedy Onassis, played by Naomi Watts, controlling her son's narrative through body language alone.

 These are vertical storytelling techniques deployed in a prestige format.
 The emotional compression.
 The visual storytelling.
 The trust that the audience will fill in the gaps.
-Every great vertical series creator uses these same tools — they just do it in a tighter frame.
+Every great vertical series creator uses these same tools.
+They just do it in a tighter frame.

 Shared Storytelling Principles